 Treatment for radial & longitudinal tears of the posterior horn medial meniscus, severe knee osteoarthrits moderate joint effusion, diffuse synovitis?

 Numerous : The most definitive option is a knee replacement.
 Knee arthroscopy is not likely to be helpful at this point.
 Various injections such as cortisone, hyaluronic acid/joint fluid or platelet-rich plasma are reasonable options.
 Meds, braces and PT are considerations.
-If I can help, then join my care team and virtual practice at www.
-Healthtap.
-Com/dr-clarkeholmes ...Read more
+If I can help, then join my care team and virtual practice at www.healthtap.com/dr-clarkeholmes ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Posterior horn of medial meniscus tear

-- Body and posterior horn of the medial meniscus tear
+- Posterior horn of the medial meniscus tear

 - Tear of posterior horn of medial meniscus